If you are one of the many Albuquerque residents who working from home, then making your home computer ergonomic should be a top priority.

 Peripherals (Mouse and Keyboard)

-In simple words, place the mouse and keyboard at a length where you can easily reach them without excessive effort.
+Place the mouse and keyboard at a length where you can easily reach them without excessive effort.
 To make your home computer ergonomic, keep your wrists straight with your arms near the body.
 Your hands can be slightly below your elbow level.

 To avoid using too much energy or switching use from keyboard to mouse, set some keyboard shortcuts on your computer for faster usage.
 Many keyboard shortcuts are already built into your computer operating system.
 If you need a list of what shortcuts your keyboard features, a simple Google search for “Keyboard Shortcuts” and your operating system (i.e., Windows 10, Mac, etc.) should yield good results.